 Your booking will be subject to the most up-to-date version of Fred.
 Olsen Cruise Lines' Terms and Conditions, and should be read carefully.

-Please note that where a FOCL cruise is sold by another holiday operator, the terms and conditions of your contract with that holiday operator apply to the whole holiday.
-However, in such circumstances we will allow you to embark and will carry you on our vessel on the basis that the Conditions in clauses 7 to 10, 12, 13, 15 to 19, 21 to 23, 25 and 27 to 28 will apply as shipboard rules.
+Please note that where an FOCL cruise is sold by another Tour Operator*, the terms and conditions of your contract with that Tour Operator apply to the whole Holiday, unless such terms are expressly amended or excluded by FOCL.
+However, in such circumstances we will allow you to embark and will carry you on our vessel on the basis that you agree that the Conditions in clauses 2.7 to 2.9, 2.12, 3.4 to 3.8, 5.1 to 5.5, 8 to 13, 15.5, 15.6, 16 to 18, 20, 21 and 23** will apply as shipboard rules.

 Definition and Interpretation

 “Anchor Fare” means a cruise ticket marketed at a lower price to the Freedom Fare, subject to certain conditions such as automatic cabin allocation in any part of the ship and restricted refund and amendment entitlement.
 See here for more details: http://www.fredolsencruises.com/about-us/about-us/pricing-policy/anchor-fares.

 “Booking” means the Passenger’s booking of a Holiday, accepted by FOCL in accordance with clause 2.

 “Booking Fee” means a charge added to the Booking by FOCL for booking the Holiday.

 “Cabin” means a cabin or room on-board a vessel.